Kevin Kennedy (baseball): Broadcasting career

 In 1997 Kennedy joined ESPN as a color analyst on the network's Wednesday Night Baseball telecasts, performing the same role on ESPN Radio's Sunday Night Baseball in 1998 and on Fox Sports Net's Thursday Night Baseball in 1999 and 2000.
 From 2001 to 2008, he was a studio analyst for baseball on Fox, teaming with host Jeanne Zelasko.
 He also contributed to Fox Sports Net's Best Damn Sports Show Period and hosted a radio program on FOX Sports Radio, and was a regular co-host of Dodgers Live on Prime Ticket at this time.
 He was given the nickname "the Skipper" by Fox Sports due to his prior managerial career.

 In 2009, Kennedy took a job as a part-time television analyst for the Tampa Bay Rays, sharing the duty with former Rays pitcher Brian Anderson.
 Kennedy and Anderson both replaced Joe Magrane.
 Kennedy returned to the Dodgers' postgame show for the 2009 postseason.
 In October 2010, it was announced that Kennedy would not be returning to the Rays' broadcast crew for the 2011 season.

-Kevin co-hosted Power Alley with Jim Duquette on Sirius XM's MLB Network Radio in 2011.
+Kevin co-hosted Power Alley with Jim Duquette on SiriusXM's MLB Network Radio in 2011.
 From 2014 through 2018, Kennedy teamed with Rick Monday to call select games on the Dodgers Radio Network and occasionally co-hosted the team's Dodger Talk radio post-game show.